SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios: Introduction

 \section{Introduction}

-Recent years have witnessed the remarkable success of large language models (LLMs) in software engineering (SE)~\citep{hou2024large}, spurring the emergence of code agents.
-Defined as LLM-powered systems capable of autonomously generating, editing, and executing code, these agents substantially improve developer productivity in SE tasks such as software testing~\citep{mundler2024swt}, debugging~\citep{chen2024teaching}, and program repair~\citep{jimenez2024swe}, and have become increasingly prominent in modern development workflows~\citep{cursor2024, yang2024sweagent, aider, lyu2025my}.
-However, the insecurity of their generated code has emerged as a critical concern~\citep{asare2023github}, e.g., \citet{pearce2025asleep} shows that about 40\% of GitHub Copilot’s code completions were vulnerable and could be attacked and exploited.
-To facilitate systematic evaluation of such risks, several benchmarks for secure coding of LLMs have been proposed, such as CyberSecEval~\citep{bhatt2023purple}, LLMSecEval~\citep{tony2023llmseceval}, CWEval~\citep{peng2025cweval}, and recent efforts such as~\citet{secCodeBench2025}.
+Code agents such as SWE-agent~\citep{yang2024sweagent} have demonstrated strong capabilities in various software engineering tasks~\citep{jimenez2024swe,lyu2025my}.
+However, the security of generated code has emerged as a critical concern; for example, \citet{pearce2025asleep} showed that approximately 40\% of code completions produced by Github Copilot, a popular code agent, were vulnerable to attacks and exploitation.
+To facilitate evaluation of such risks, several benchmarks for secure coding have been proposed, including early works like CyberSecEval~\citep{bhatt2023purple} and recent efforts like BaxBench~\citep{vero2025baxbench} and SusVibes~\citep{zhao2025vibe}.